Wynton Marsalis

 ABOUT THE ARTIST

-Wynton Marsalis serves as Managing and Artistic Director of Jazz at Lincoln Center.
-Born in New Orleans, Louisiana in 1961 to a musical family, Marsalis was gifted his first trumpet at age 6 by Al Hirt.
-By 8, he began playing in the famed Fairview Baptist Church Band led by Danny Barker, and began his formal training on trumpet at 12.
-Subsequently, he began performing in bands all over the city, from the New Orleans Philharmonic and New Orleans Youth Orchestra to a funk band called the Creators.
+Wynton Marsalis (Music Director, Trumpet) is the Managing and Artistic Director of Jazz at Lincoln Center (JALC).
+Born in New Orleans, Louisiana in 1961, he is the son of renowned jazz pianist and music educator, Ellis Marsalis, Jr. Marsalis was gifted his first trumpet at age six by Al Hirt; soon thereafter, he began playing in New Orleans’ famed Fairview Baptist Church Band led by banjoist Danny Barker.
+However, it wasn’t until he turned twelve that Marsalis began to formally train on the trumpet and perform in bands throughout the city, from the New Orleans Philharmonic and New Orleans Youth Orchestra to funk bands, concert bands, and small jazz ensembles.
+As a teenager, his passion for music rapidly escalated.

-His passion for music rapidly escalated.
-Fresh out of high school, Marsalis moved to New York City in 1979 to attend The Juilliard School to study classical music.
-Once there, however, he found that jazz was calling him.
-His career launched when he traded Juilliard for Art Blakey’s band, The Jazz Messengers.
-By 19, Marsalis hit the road with his own band and has been touring the world ever since.
-From 1981 to date, he has performed 4,777 concerts in 849 distinct cities and 64 countries around the world.
+In 1979, at the age of seventeen, Marsalis moved to New York City to study classical trumpet at The Juilliard School.
+Yet he quickly entrenched himself in New York’s effervescent jazz scene, launching his career with the legendary Art Blakey & The Jazz Messengers.
+At just nineteen, Marsalis hit the road with his own band—he has been touring the world ever since.
+From 1981 to the time of this writing, he has performed 5,328 concerts in 856 distinct cities and 66 countries around the world.

 More on the artist